Poisson equation#

 Postprocessing#

-The solution can be exported to VTK format files (readable by ParaView and other post-processing software) using jax_fem
+The solution can be exported to VTK format files (readable by ParaView and other post-processing software) using the built-in function save_sol:

 [ ]: